INDA23PlusPlus/vm/docs/blue.md

 ```

-Lists are handled with the following oeprators:
+Lists are handled with the following operators:
 * **++** - Concatenation
 * **::** - Appending
 * **$** - Indexing